offmarketeu/Cleaning_data_assig4/README.md

 ## Assignment 4

-# This file explain how the code run_analysys works
+# This file explain how the code run_analysis works

 library(reshape2)